-The answer depends on the property, the neighborhood, and a clear-eyed read of what the Denver market will actually support.
+The answer depends on the specific property, the neighborhood's buyer pool, and a clear-eyed read of what the current Denver market will actually support.

 Denver's Market Context for Inherited Properties

-The Denver metro has seen sustained demand for housing over the past decade, and that demand has been notably strong among investor buyers, builders, and owner-occupants willing to take on renovation projects.
-In many established neighborhoods — particularly those close to employment centers, transit, or desirable school districts — the underlying land value is high enough to support as-is sales at prices that would have been unthinkable a decade ago.
+The Denver metro has sustained strong demand from investor buyers, builders, and renovation-minded owner-occupants — particularly in its older, established neighborhoods.
+In many areas close to employment centers, transit, and desirable schools, underlying land value is high enough to support competitive as-is sales at prices that would have been difficult to achieve a decade ago.

 At the same time, the market is not uniform.
-Neighborhoods vary significantly in their investor activity, their buyer pool composition, and the premium that improved condition commands.
-A home in a high-demand pocket of Lakewood or Wheat Ridge may attract multiple investors willing to pay competitive as-is prices.
-A similar home in a slower submarket may not generate the same interest without some preparation.
+Neighborhoods vary significantly in investor activity, buyer pool composition, and the premium that improved condition commands.
+A home in a high-demand pocket of Lakewood or Wheat Ridge may attract multiple investors willing to pay strong as-is prices.
+A similar home in a slower submarket may need thoughtful preparation to achieve comparable results.

-Understanding which type of market applies to a specific inherited property is the starting point for any sale strategy decision.
+Understanding which situation applies to a specific inherited property is the necessary starting point for any sale strategy.

 Denver's as-is market is genuinely active — more so than many families realize.
-There are several conditions under which an as-is sale often produces a strong outcome:
+Several conditions support strong as-is outcomes:

-- Redevelopment potential — Older homes on larger lots in desirable areas attract builders and developers who are buying for the land, not the structure.
-In these situations, the condition of the home matters far less than its location and lot characteristics.
+- Redevelopment potential — Older homes on larger lots in desirable areas attract builders buying for the land, not the structure.
+In these situations, the home's condition matters far less than its location and lot characteristics.

-- Properties with significant deferred maintenance — When a home has multiple system-level issues (roof, sewer, electrical), attempting to address them before sale often doesn't pencil out.
-Experienced buyers in the Denver market know how to price in deferred maintenance and don't necessarily penalize sellers as heavily as families fear.
+- Major deferred maintenance — When a home has multiple system-level issues, attempting to repair them before sale often doesn't pencil.
+Experienced buyers in this market know how to price deferred maintenance without penalizing sellers as heavily as families fear.

-- Strong location value — Location is still the dominant driver of value in Denver.
-A dated home in a strong location will consistently outperform a renovated home in a weaker one.
+- Strong location fundamentals — Location drives value in Denver.
+A dated home in a strong location consistently outperforms a renovated home in a weaker one.

 When Preparation Pays Off

 There's an important distinction between full renovation and strategic preparation.
-Full renovation — gut-remodeling kitchens and bathrooms, replacing systems, installing new flooring throughout — is rarely the right call for an inherited property.
-But light preparation often is.
+Full gut-remodels of kitchens and bathrooms are rarely the right call for an inherited property.
+But light preparation often is — particularly for properties in neighborhoods with an active owner-occupant buyer pool.

-The improvements that tend to produce the strongest return in the Denver market:
+Improvements that tend to produce strong return in the Denver market:

 - Thorough cleanout and junk removal — the single most impactful step for most inherited homes